Frequently asked questions about health insurance

-According to U.S. Census data, 17.1 percent of Arizona residents were uninsured in 2013, and that had dropped to 10.1 percent by 2017, although it crept back up to 10.6 percent by 2018, and to 11.3 percent by 2019.
-Nationwide there was a gradual increase in the uninsured rate under the Trump Administration.
-While Arizona’s uninsured rate improved with Obamacare in effect, it’s still above the national average (9.2 percent in 2019).
+According to U.S. Census data, 17.1% of Arizona residents were uninsured in 2013, and that had dropped to 10.1% by 2017, although it crept back up to 10.6% by 2018, and to 11.3% by 2019 (nationwide there was a gradual increase in the uninsured rate under the Trump administration).
+While Arizona’s uninsured rate improved with Obamacare in effect, it’s still above the national average (9.2% in 2019).

-As of 2020, there were more than 142,000 people covered by private health plans through the Arizona exchange.
+As of early 2022, nearly 200,000 people were enrolled in private health plans through the Arizona exchange.
 All of these people have coverage for the ACA’s essential health benefits, without any lifetime or annual caps on the benefits.
-And 81 percent of the exchange enrollees also have premium subsidies that make their monthly health insurance premiums much more affordable than they would otherwise be.
+And most also have premium subsidies that make their monthly health insurance premiums much more affordable than they would otherwise be.

 In the 2010 election, Arizona voters approved a state constitutional amendment barring any state rules or regulations that would force state residents to participate in a healthcare system.
 Federal law supersedes state law, so the ACA’s individual mandate still nominally applies in Arizona, although the penalty for non-compliance was repealed as of 2019.